Category Archives: Based on a Theatre Production

 Star Rating: 2/5

 For years now, the horror genre seems to have lost its way.
-Few horror films, such as the Paranormal Activity franchise and Insidious, have been genuinely scary.
+Few horror films, such as Audition, Martyrs and The Orphanage, have been genuinely scary.
 More often than not, horror movies have been poor excuses for comedy, such as Jennifer’s Body and The Wolfman.
 The Woman In Black continues this worrying trend for a genre that’s in a crisis.

 Arthur approaching the derelict Eel Marsh House.
 Who would want to go in there during the day, let alone stay overnight?